2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - If you've got a comfortable amount of disk space, Fulcrum may be just what you're looking for.

-For the rest of this BTC 202 training course, I'll be using Electrs, but you can easily follow along with Fulcrum: the installation procedure is identical, as is the Interface connection to the portfolio software, since both expose an Electrum server.
+For the rest of this BTC 202 course, I'll be using Electrs, but you can easily follow along with Fulcrum: the installation procedure is identical, as is the Interface connection to the portfolio software, since both expose an Electrum server.

 ### How do I install an indexer on Umbrel?